-- A. Enrollment Report select ADD new student. - B. Enter the student TE ID number, typically the last 4 of the SSN - C. Enter the Exporting School as the TE Central Recognized Program - D. Enter the Importing School as your school.
+- A. Enrollment Report select ADD new student. - B. Enter the student TE ID number, typically the last 4 of the SSN C. Enter the Exporting School as the TE Central Recognized Program - D. Enter the Importing School as your school.

-There is a cost to the option - it is the annual per-student Participation Fee.
-Billing occurs with the submission of the Enrollment Report.
+The option has a cost-the annual per-student Participation Fee.
+Billing occurs when the enrollment report is submitted.